Dmitry Kisiev: Other activities

 In April 2020, Kisiev filed two lawsuits with the Moscow City Court demanding that the restriction on freedom of movement in Moscow, imposed through digital passes during the COVID-19 pandemic, be declared illegal.
 He and his lawyer argued that such measures were only possible under a special regime introduced at the federal level and that Moscow's Code of Administrative Offenses contradicted federal law.
 One of his lawsuits was left without consideration, while the other was returned to correct formal deficiencies.
 According to Kisiev, some independent deputies from Moscow's municipalities were expected to join this initiative.
+In December 2025, Moscow's Tverskoy District Court rejected Kisiev's administrative lawsuit against the Moscow Government regarding the authorities' failure to provide clarifications on the procedure for holding public events during the COVID-19 pandemic.

 In July 2025, Kisiev, together with Boris Nadezhdin, submitted a notice to hold a picket outside the State Duma in protest against a bill imposing fines for searching "extremist materials" and promoting VPN services.
 Despite being denied permission by Moscow authorities, Kisiev held the protest on July 22 with a banner reading "For a Russia without censorship.
 Orwell wrote a dystopia, not a manual," and was detained along with journalists covering the event; administrative charges were filed against several participants.
 On July 25, Moscow's Tverskoy Court fined Dmitry Kisiev 20,000 rubles for violating picketing rules.

-On August 15, 2025, Kisiev announced on his Telegram channel plans to file a class action lawsuit challenging the blocking of Telegram and WhatsApp in the Russian Federation.
+On August 15, 2025, Kisiev announced on his Telegram channel plans to file a class action lawsuit challenging the blocking of calls in Telegram and WhatsApp in Russia.
+In December 2025, Kisiev became one of the initiators of a class action lawsuit by 42 Russians against Roskomnadzor and the Ministry of Digital Development over the blocking of calls in Telegram and WhatsApp.